What Is a Sonnet?

 Background of Sonnet Writing

-Giacomo da Lentini is the founder of sonnet writing.
+Giacomo da Lentini is the founder of Sonnet.
 He was the head of Sicilian School under Emperor Frederick II.
 He wrote almost 250 sonnets.
 Petrarch constituted Sonnet in the 14th century as a major form of Love poetry.
 Later France, Spain and England adopted it in the 16th century and Germany in the 17th century.
-Sonnet took form from Italian and it got significance as a form of poetry in the 13th century.
+Sonnet took form from Italian and it got significance as poetry in 13th century.
 More precisely, it originated in Italy from Dante Alighieri.
 He wrote a number of sonnets for his beloved, named Beatrice.
 Sonnet further developed in the 14th century, when Francesco Petrarch made it prominent, through the poems he wrote about a woman named Laura.

 The English revival continued well into the 19th century with Elizabeth Barrett Browning and Christina Rossetti introducing female interest into sonnet.
 The 20th century was full of developed sonneteers.
 The poets from different countries wrote memorable sonnets.
 Some of the most prominent sonnet writers from that time include, Robert Frost and Robert Lowell from America, England’s W.H Auden, Dylan Thomas, Seamus Heaney and John Crowe Ransom, and Edwin Morgan from Scotland.